ShoGinn/wowchemy-widgets/widgets/countdown-timer/README.md

 **A Countdown Timer widget section for the [Hugo](https://gohugo.io) theme [Wowchemy](https://wowchemy.com)**

+This is a very simple plugin that just displays a countdown!

 ## Add the Widget to your Site

 1. Install the widget by referencing it in your `config/_defaults/config.yaml`: